connoryates/git-hooks/README.md

 # git-hooks

-Automatically change the status of JIRA tickets on commit.
+Automatically update the status of JIRA tickets on commit.

 Currently, the hook runs on ```commit-msg``` and looks for the ticket information in the commit message in the format: